a-rahimi/procams/procams/index.md

 this not a problem, but in typically lit environments, this results in poor image contrast, especially compared to that of OLED displays.
 To compensate for these effects, movie theaters are pitch black (1 lux, dimmer than the dimmest reading of professional light meters).
-Both of these affects are inherent to projection.
+Both of these effects are inherent to projection.
 Future economies of scale and technical innovations are unlikely to solve them.
-These effects dilute the magic of projection, particularly for audiences who’re accustomed to the image quality of OLED panels.
+These effects dilute the magic of projection, particularly for audiences who are accustomed to the image quality of OLED panels.
 The solution is to adopt a more nuanced mental model of what projectors do.
 "A projector is millions of tiny spotlights" conveys its limitations more fairly than “it turn any surfaces into a display”.

-PROCAM teams recognize with these issues early on, but often don’t grapple with them until it's too late.
+PROCAM teams recognize these issues early on, but often don’t grapple with them until it's too late.
 Here is the Amazon Glow marketing image again:

 ![A procam display on a table.
 A child touching the illuminated tabletop](glow.png)